 SO WHAT’S THE DIFFERENCE BETWEEN FRAGRANCE OIL AND ESSENTIAL OILS?

 Prior to the launch of our new Naturals Collection, all of our existing fragrance oils have been created free of phthalates and crafted using a proprietary blend of essential oils, nature identical compounds, and man-made fragrance oils.

 Our new Naturals Collection contains only a proprietary combination of nature identical fragrance oils and essential oils.
 This means that though they are referred to as Natural because of their nature identical raw materials, there were also created in a lab in the same way as our fragrances containing man-made oils, thus there really is no difference between the two.

 All of our exclusive fragrances are phthalate free and compliant with IFRA Standards.
 For those new to IFRA, the IFRA Standards are the basis of the globally recognized management system for the safe use of fragrance materials.

 We offer extensive information about each fragrance including the usage levels and skin safe percentages.
 For details you may refer to the Fragrance Specification Sheet found at the bottom of each product page or contact our Customer Service Team for corresponding IFRA documentation.

-Here at the Wooden Wick Co. we pride ourselves on producing the highest quality home and body fragrance oils crafted with the sophisticated, health conscious, and environmentally friendly Maker in mind.
+Here at the Wooden Wick Co. we pride ourselves on producing the highest quality home fragrance oils crafted with the sophisticated, health conscious, and environmentally friendly Maker in mind.